Extension of Lipschitz maps definable in Hensel minimal structures: Introduction

-We establish a theorem on extension of Lipschitz maps definable in Hensel minimal, non-trivially valued fields $K$ of equi\-characteristic zero.
-It may be regarded as a definable, non-Archimedean, non-locally compact version of Kirszbraun's theorem~\cite{Kir}.
+The main aim of this paper is to establish a theorem on extension of Lipschitz definable maps from a subset $A$ of $K^{n}$ to an affine space $K^{m}$ (Theorem~\ref{ext}), which may be regarded as a definable, non-Archimedean, non-locally compact version of Kirszbraun's extension theorem~\cite{Kir}.

+The extention of Lipschitz continuous functions $f: A \to \mathbb{R}$ from a subset $A$ of $\mathbb{R}^{n}$ with the same constant, say $1$, goes back to McShane and Whitney.
+The more difficult and delicate case of maps with values in $\mathbb{R}^{k}$ was achieved by Kirszbraun~\cite{Kir}.

+In non-Archimedean geometry, the following version of Kirsz\-braun's theorem was established (using Zorn's lemma) by Bhaskaran~\cite{Bas}:

+\begin{em} Let $K$ be a rank one valued field, $X$ be an ultrametric space, and $A \subset X$.
+Then every bounded Lipschitz function $f:A \to K$ extends to a bounded Lipschitz function $F:X \to K$, with the Lipschitz constant and supremum norm preserved, whenever the field $K$ or the subspace $A$ is spherically complete. \end{em}

+Moreover, he proved that the field $K$ is spherically complete if and only if the above extension theorem holds for every ultrametric space $X$ and every $A \subset X$.
+Therefore, it is not always possible to extend Lipschitz functions to the whole ultrametric space with the same Lipschitz constant.
+Afterwards, the paper~\cite[Theorem~2.9]{BDHM} proves the existence of Lipschitz retractions, with an arbitrary Lipschitz constant $>1$, from an ultrametric space $X$ on an arbitrary closed subset $A$ of $X$.
+Hence follows Lipshitz extension with an arbitrarily small magnification of the Lipschitz constant.

+Consider a 1-Lipschitz retraction $r:K^{n} \to A$ on a closed subset $A$ of $K^{n}$.
+It is easy to check that then the distance from $A$ is realized:

+Whenever the valuation is non-discrete of rank one, there exist closed (and definable too) subsets $A \subset K$ which are not 1-Lipschitz retracts of the line $K$.
+Furthermore, if the valuation is of rank greater than 1, there exist closed (and definable too) subsets $A \subset K$ which are not Lipschitz retracts of $K$ with an arbitrary Lipschitz constant $>1$.
+This is demonstrated by the following